 The main advantages are that it can’t error out, and observing occurs on the main scheduler.

-RxSwift is a compelling and overwhelming framework.
-Everything looks like a nail when you are holding a hammer in your hand.
-My advice would be to start small.
-The Driver trait and the Observable are enough for most cases, especially if you’re only getting started.
+are enough for most cases, especially if you’re only getting started.
 This is an idea I’ve borrowed from the Surviving RxSwift article by Ian Keen.
 It defines a good set of rules to start with.

 Rx-Enhanced MVVM Version Link to heading

 The main difference between the pure MVVM and the Rx-enhanced version is the binding handling.
 We removed the closures and replaced them with RxSwift bindings.
 As stated earlier, observables and observing sequences are the main ideas around which reactive programming is built.
 This is where the framework shines.
-For example, compared to the closure approach, the reactive RXLoginViewModel can be reduced to half of its previous size (~20 lines vs. ~40 lines of Swift code).
+For example, compared to the closure approach, the reactive RXLoginViewModel

-The Driver and Observable are enough to cover the functionality we need.
+are enough to cover the functionality we need.

-You might wonder what those Input and Output structs are.
+structs are.
 This is an idea that I borrowed from this Kickstarter project.
 It is explained in greater detail in their VM structure article.
 As the names of the struct state, the two structs define the expected inputs and the expected outputs of this view model.
-What goes in is determined by the Input struct and represented with the Observable type.
-The Output struct defines what gets out.
-Note that Output only uses Driver types.
-The Driver trait lets us observe it safely on the main thread.
+What goes in is determined by the Input

 Inputs Outputs